alshedivat/al-folio/_news/announcement_2.md

 inline: true
 ---

-Our paper on load balancing prefix sums has been accepted at IEEE TPDS!
+Our paper on [work-stealing prefix scan](/publications#2020prefixsum) has been accepted at the IEEE TPDS!